praatibhsurana/Breast-Cancer-Prediction-SVM/README.md

 ![Correlation Heatmap](https://github.com/praatibhsurana/Breast-Cancer-Prediction-SVM/blob/master/corr_heatmap.png?raw=true)

 ### Model
 A SVM Classifier was used.
+Preprocessing and EDA was carried out and the 26 best parameters that affected the prediction were chosen.
 A little bit of tweaking on the C parameter and use of rbf kernel yielded better results as compared to a linear kernel.
 The scores obtained were as follows:
 1) Accuracy = 0.93
 2) Precision = 0.95